JAlcocerT/JAlcocerT/content/blog/outro-inflation.md

 There is an API: https://inflationchart.com/api

-In real life, as per [this post](https://forocoches.com/foro/showthread.php?t=10479839), a menu has gone up from ~8 to ~14.
+In real life, as per [this post](https://forocoches.com/foro/showthread.php?t=10479839), a menu has gone up from ~8 to ~14 within 7 years.

 ---